strampelligiovanni/StraKLIP/README.md

 2. mvs_ids: ids for multivisit catalog
 3. vis: visit column name in catalog
 4. ext: extension column name in catalog that identify SCI in fits file (for HST if CCDCHIP = 1, EXT = 4, CCDCHIP = 2, EXT = 1)
-5. x: x column name in catalog
+5. x: filter wise x column name in catalog
-6. y: y column name in catalog
+6. y: filter wise y column name in catalog
-7. fitsroot:  fitsroot column name in catalog (it's the filename without the `_flc` extension)
+7. fitsroot:  filter wise fitsroot column name in catalog (it's the filename without the `_flc` extension)
-8. exptime: exposure time for each source, i.e. header['EXPTIME']
+8. exptime: filter wise exposure time for each source, i.e. header['EXPTIME']
-9. pav3: the HST V3 position angle, i.e. header['PA_V3']
+9. pav3: filter wise the HST V3 position angle, i.e. header['PA_V3']
-10. rota: HST orientation, i.e. header['ORIENTAT']
+10. rota: filter wise HST orientation, i.e. header['ORIENTAT']

 You can use the section `mvs_table` in the `data.yaml` to tell the pipeline how to match your columns name with the pipeline default (stored in the `pipe.yaml`).